ted-dunstone/PyLightPlug/docs/Development.rst

 Introduction
 ------------

 There are many ways of developing plugin systems, and every project has different requirements.
-Some requirements however that are universal (particluarly for Scientific apps) include:
+Some requirements however that are common (particluarly for Scientific apps) include:

 * Auto registration of new plugins and the automatic update during development
 * Derivation of more complex plugins from simpler ones
-* Specify parameters that can be passed to the plugin
+* Specifying parameters that can be passed to the plugin
 * Have the plugin manager determine which plugins can be used at any time
-* Allow for additional functions easily later
+* Allow for additional functionality to be added easily
 * Provide good documentation on functionality

-PyLightPlug uses the metaclass plugins pattern to achieve a lightweight extensible plugin (See [#metaclass_link]_).
-It is initially centered around providing a simple discovery mechanism to ensure the correct plugin can be chosen dependant on requirements.
+PyLightPlug uses the metaclass plugins pattern to achieve a lightweight extensible plugin (See [#metaclass_link]_).It is initially centered around providing a simple discovery mechanism to ensure the correct plugin can be chosen dependant on requirements.

 .. [#metaclass_link] The following has a good decription of a metaclass plugin implemtation http://effbot.org/zone/metaclass-plugins.htm
-The plugin framework x

 ------------